Georgia Home Energy Rebates Hero

 A Family’s Whole-Home Efficiency Upgrade

-Imagine a family of five earning $92,000 per year.
+Imagine a family of five who earns less than $92,000 per year.
 Their older home suffers from poor insulation, leaky ducts, and outdated HVAC equipment.
 Working with a BPI-certified contractor, they install improved insulation, seal their ducts, and upgrade to an efficient AC and gas furnace.
-The project costs $23,000.
+The project costs $18,000.
 Because their income is under 80% of Atlanta’s AMI and they achieved 35% energy savings, they qualify for the maximum HER rebate: $16,000 off at purchase.
-Instead of $23,000, they now pay just $7,000—and will enjoy significantly lower utility bills moving forward!*
+Instead of $18,000, they now pay just $2,000—and will enjoy significantly lower utility bills moving forward!*

 *To receive HER benefits, homeowners must use state-approved contractors who meet strict qualifications, including BPI certification and comprehensive background checks.